davidlpower/heracles/README.md

 ### What would I also like to add if I had time

 Containerise the application for improved developer portability.
 A Jenkins or CircleCI Pipeline would also be nice.

+I have a seperate project [isOnline](https://github.com/davidlpower/isonline) which uses containerisation which I think servers as a good example of how to containerise an application under test.

 ## CI Steps